pfrazee/vitra/README.md

 *Work in progress*

-A blockchain-free smart contract runtime using secure ledgers.
+A hosted contract runtime using secure ledgers.
 [Read the white paper](./docs/whitepaper.md).

 ## TODO